 - Forgotten Fallen Friend: Nobody seems to care much about Lieutenant Cryer being taken away by the fuzzy no-nosed chimps.
 He isn't mentioned and no attempt is made by Woodman to rescue him.
-Not even the ostensible heroes bring him up.

 - Fun T-Shirt: Allison's T-shirt with the periodic table on back leads to one of the eureka moments referenced above.

 - Genre Savvy: Harry knows the black guy dies first in horror/alien films.

 - Giant Flyer: The big dragon/raptor thing that gets loose in the mall.
 Wayne lures it back with his skills at karaoke, which enrages it.